Kingdom of Mysore: Under Hyder Ali and Tipu Sultan

 Haider Ali's army advanced towards the Marathas and fought them at the Battle of Saunshi and came out victorious during the same year.

-By 1779, Haider Ali had captured parts of modern Tamil Nadu and Kerala in the south, extending the Kingdom's area to about 80,000 mi2 (205,000 km2).
+By 1779, Hyder Ali had captured parts of modern Tamil Nadu and Kerala in the south, extending the kingdom's area to about 80,000 mi2 (205,000 km2).
 In 1780, he befriended the French and made peace with the Marathas and the Nizam.
-However, Haider Ali was betrayed by the Marathas and the Nizam, who made treaties with the British as well.
-In July 1779,Haider Ali headed an army of 80,000, mostly cavalry, descending through the passes of the Ghats amid burning villages, before laying siege to British forts in northern Arcot starting the Second Anglo-Mysore War.
-Haider Ali had some initial successes against the British notably at Pollilur, the worst defeat the British suffered in India until Chillianwala, and Arcot, until the arrival of Sir Eyre Coote, when the fortunes of the British began to change.
-On 1 June 1781 Coote struck the first heavy blow against Haider Ali in the decisive Battle of Porto Novo.
-The battle was won by Coote against odds of five to one, and is regarded as one of the greatest feats of the British in India.
-It was followed up by another hard-fought battle at Pollilur (the scene of an earlier triumph of Haider Ali over a British force) on 27 August, in which the British won another success, and by the rout of the Mysore troops at Sholinghur a month later.
-Haider Ali died on 7 December 1782, even as fighting continued with the British.
+However, Hyder Ali was betrayed by the Marathas and the Nizam, who made treaties with the British as well.
+In July 1779, Hyder Ali headed an army of 80,000, mostly cavalry, descending through the passes of the Ghats amid burning villages, before laying siege to British forts in northern Arcot starting the Second Anglo-Mysore War.
+Hyder Ali had some initial successes against the British notably at Pollilur, where Mysorean troops made effective use of rocket artillery, and Arcot, until the arrival of Sir Eyre Coote, when the fortunes of the British began to change.
+On 1 June 1781 Coote struck the first heavy blow against Hyder Ali in the decisive Battle of Porto Novo.
+The battle was won by Coote against odds of five to one and is regarded as one of the greatest feats of the British in India.
+It was followed up by another hard-fought battle at Pollilur (the scene of an earlier triumph of Hyder Ali over a British force) on 27 August, in which the British won another success, and by the rout of the Mysore troops at Sholinghur a month later.
+Hyder Ali died on 7 December 1782, even as fighting continued with the British.
 He was succeeded by his son Tipu Sultan who continued hostilities against the British by recapturing Baidanur and Mangalore.